Js-Brecht/gatsby-plugin-ts-config/README.md

 Note: if you define this file, it will be resolved relative to the defined `projectRoot` (which is your `process.cwd()` by default), unless it is an absolute path.

-#### tsconfig path aliases
+#### `ts-node` example usage

-I like to use aliases in my Typescript, so I prefer to configure a custom paths transformer for `ts-node`:
+Following is an example of `ts-node` usage that will configure a custom paths transformer for `ts-node`, enabling the usage of `tsconfig.compilerOptions.paths` in your Typescript code:

 ```js
 // gatsby-config.js